Southbank Centre's Adventures in Moominland

 Adults only sessions

-On Thursdays and Fridays, an additional off-peak session runs at 7pm for adults only.
+Wednesdays: additional off-peak session at 7pm for adults only

 A tour lasts approximately 50 minutes.